apache/spark/docs/sql-ref-syntax-ddl-create-table-hiveformat.md

 * **CLUSTERED BY**

-    Specifies bucket columns for bucketing table.
+    Partitions created on the table will be bucketed into fixed buckets based on the column specified for bucketing.

+    **NOTE:** Bucketing is an optimization technique that uses buckets (and bucketing columns) to determine data partitioning and avoid data shuffle.

 * **SORTED BY**

-    Used to sort bucket column, we can combine with `ASC` for ascending order, with `DESC` for descending order.
+    Specifies an ordering of bucket columns.
+Optionally, one can use ASC for an ascending order or DESC for a descending order after any column names in the SORTED BY clause.
+    If not specified, ASC is assumed by default.

 * **INTO num_buckets BUCKETS**

     Specifies buckets numbers, which is used in `CLUSTERED BY` clause.

 * **row_format**

     Use the `SERDE` clause to specify a custom SerDe for one table.
 Otherwise, use the `DELIMITED` clause to use the native SerDe and specify the delimiter, escape character, null character and so on.